Net Promoter Score®: Definition, Question Types, NPS® types, and Benefits

 Detractors – Thank you message

 “Thank you for your feedback.
 We value both positive and critical feedback from our customers.
 Our team will reach out to you to learn more about how we can improve our services to serve you better in the future.
-We will love to hear from you about how we can meet your expectations.”
+We would love to hear from you about how we can meet your expectations.”

 What are the benefits of NPS® survey questions?